telliott99/Swift-frameworks/files/getting_randy.md

 void srand2(int x);
 ```

-And we test by calling from:
+We test by calling from:

 **test.c**